Hotstar is the leading streaming media & video-on-demand service in India with a user base of approx. 200 million users.

 Gatling sessions were used to maintain the user state.
 Simulation scripts were designed for several workflows throughout the system, for instance, user login flow, streaming flow etc.

-All this test setup matured with the data obtained as the real cricket matches happened.
+Over time, all this test setup matured with the data obtained as the real cricket matches happened.

 4. Strategies to Scale

-4.1 Traffic & Ladder Based Scaling
+4.1 Traffic & Ladder-Based Scaling

-There are primarily two triggers to scale; Traffic-based & Ladder based
+There are primarily two triggers to scale: Traffic-based & Ladder based

+With the ladder-based scaling approach, the infrastructure team has pre-defined ladders per million concurrent users.
 As the number adds on, new infrastructure is added to the pool.
-This technique works well for a predictable load.

 4.2 Intelligent Client

-Client avoids burdening the backend servers even more in these kinds of scenarios by increasing the time between subsequent requests.
+The client avoids burdening the backend servers even more in these kinds of scenarios by increasing the time between subsequent requests.

 4.3 Dealing with Nefarious Traffic